hundredrabbits/thebook/north_pacific_logbook.md

 Devine makes coffee, we drink it together and check the weather.
 Robusta sent us a message, they haven't arrived at Dutch Harbor yet, but they're at an anchorage that seems pleasant.
 Ah, land!
 Rather not think of it.
 It's getting closer though, this weather has been carrying us across fast, so different than the period of calms we suffered recently.
 The downside of this point of sail is the hand-steering, but really, it isn't all bad, not when there's promise of a warm and dry sleeping bag inside.

 ##### 0800
 The sky has blue in it, fog has cleared.
 Waves are better too.
 I don't have to wear my scarf and gloves!
 This sun will help dry our wet clothes, before tonight's inevitable wettening.
-We make *Japanese curry* (recipe, p.145) for lunch, with white rice, potatoes, dry tofu, Japanese curry pickles and a can of green peas.
+We make *Japanese curry* (see recipes) for lunch, with white rice, potatoes, dry tofu, Japanese curry pickles and a can of green peas.
 Delicious.
 Expected the green peas to be the soft, discoloured, mushy kind, but they were a nice clear green and somewhat firm?
 Now I wish I'd purchased more.
 There's no way to know what you'll get when it comes to canned food.
 Canned brussel sprouts in Tahiti were amazing, asparagus in New Zealand were disgusting, but potatoes were good!
 It's a good idea to buy cans ahead of time to taste them, so as to no buy too much of the kind you realize you hate, and more of the good kind.
 Wish we had purchased more of those canned brussel sprouts.
 We ate it on passage later and couldn't believe the taste and texture, but of course by then, it was too late, the Carefour grocery was long gone.
 We never did see canned brussel sprouts again, but even so, I doubt they'd be any good.

 We are nearing the Turn Off, it is 255 km (138 nm) away!
 Then, it's GNOCCHI TIME!